staslebedenko/perfect-infra-via-pulumi/README.md

 Then prepare the following strings and run them from a local command prompt(or terminal in VSCode), so Pulumi can use them later on with pipelines.

+The first option is to set variables and secrect via Pulumi command line.

 ```
 pulumi config set azure-native:clientId <clientID>